Developer Blog

 find . -name "*.txt" -type f

-On Windows, updates happened when Microsoft decided they should happen.
-My desktop looked the way Microsoft thought it should look.
-My file manager worked the way someone else decided it should work.
+With Windows, updates happen when Microsoft says they happen.
+My desktop looks the way they think it should look.
+My file manager works the way someone else decided it should.
+With Linux, I get to decide.
+If something annoys me, I can change it.

 # Don't like the default shell?
 Switch it.